input-output-hk/peras-design/docs/reports/tech-report-1.md

 These numbers are reflected (somewhat inaccurately) in the above graph, representing the probabilities for the number of hops a block will have to go through before reaching another node.

 > [!NOTE]
-> The current target valency for cardano-node's connection is 20, and while there is a large number of stake pools in operation, there is some significant concentration of stakes which means the actual number of "core" nodes to consider would be smaller and the distribution of paths length closer to 1.
+> The current target valency for cardano-node's connection is 20, and while there are a large number of stake pools in operation, there is some significant concentration of stake, which means the actual number of "core" nodes to consider would be smaller and the distribution of paths length closer to 1.

 #### Modeling process